 DS-9000 supports the Append, Overwrite, and Insert functions.
 The append function enables you to add a new recording to the end of a previously recorded file.
 The overwrite function allows you add a new recording from a selected position of a previously recorded dictation and delete the rest of the file from the selected position.
 The insert function adds audio into the middle of a previously recorded dictation without deleting the previous recording.

-As you can imagine, the Olympus DS-9000 is not cheap, but it does come with some features that you’ll not find on other cheaper recorders.
+As you can imagine, the Olympus DS-9000 is not cheap, but it does come with some features that you’ll not find on other recorders.
 For instance, it’ll allow you to encrypt and password protect your recordings.
-If you are working with sensitive data (HIPPA), this is an important feature to have to protect the data in case you lose the recorder.
+If you are working with sensitive data (HIPPA), this is an important feature; it’ll protect your data in case you lose the recorder.
 Buy it now on Amazon.

 3. Sony ICD-BX140